 Point of use water heaters can be useful where you need a small amount of hot water at a time (for instance a kitchen or bathroom sink), and there’s a lot of hot water pipe between the sink and your main hot water source.
 But while these units offer convenience and fast hot water, they don’t necessarily save you energy.

 Electric shower head heaters, which heat water right as it comes out of the shower, are popular in Asia, Latin America, and Europe, and are starting to be sold in North America.
-They are good for RV's, for example, where a hot water tank can be too bulky.
-They're great if you only need hot water for showers - which is often true in hot countries, such as Costa Rica where I've been living for the last 10 months, and have found these electric shower heads to work quite well.
+They are good for RV’s, for example, where a hot water tank can be too bulky.
+They’re great if you only need hot water for showers, which is often true in hot countries, such as Costa Rica where I lived for a year, and found these electric shower heads to work quite well.

 Another angle on cutting energy expenses at the showerhead is the shower head valve, a nifty device that lets the water run out your shower head until it reaches a comfortable temperature, and then drops the flow to a trickle.
 Once you’re ready to hop in the shower you pull a cord and the flow of hot water starts up again, so you save all that water you would otherwise waste while you get distracted with other bathroom tasks in the morning.